Trump chastised for calling for suspending Constitution after election - ExBulletin

 Representative-elect Mike Lawler, R-New York, also objected to the remarks, saying it was time to stop focusing on grievances from the previous election.

-Trump’s comments came after new Twitter owner Elon Musk said he would reveal how Twitter engaged in suppressing free speech ahead of the 2020 election.
-But files released Friday, that focused on the tech company’s muddled response to a story about Bidens’ son, Hunter, doesn’t show Democrats trying to limit the story.
+Trump’s comments came after new Twitter owner Elon Musk said he would reveal how Twitter engaged in “suppression of free speech ahead of the 2020 election”. , don’t show Democrats trying to limit the story.

 The White House assailed Trump on Saturday saying: You can’t just love America when you win.

-The US Constitution is a sacrosanct document that for more than 200 years has ensured that freedom and the rule of law prevail in our great country, spokesman Andrew Bates said in a statement.
-Attacking the Constitution and all it stands for is anathema to the soul of our nation.
+The United States Constitution is a sacrosanct document that for more than 200 years has ensured that freedom and the rule of law prevail in our great country,” spokesman Andrew Bates said in a statement.
+Attacking the Constitution and everything she represents is anathema to the soul of our nation.”

-Jeffries appeared on ABC this week, Turner spoke on CBS Face the Nation and Lawler was on CNN State of the Union.
+Jeffries appeared on ABC’s This Week, Turner spoke on CBS’ Face the Nation, and Lawler was on CNN’s State of the Union.

 |